 Dust in the Wind

-The title "Dust in the Wind" is the English title of the Taiwanese film "戀戀風塵*".
-It is a site-specific sculpture, photo documented on Elephant Hill** located in El Sereno, Los Angeles.
+The title "Dust in the Wind" is stolen from the English title of Taiwanese film "戀戀風塵", directed by Hou Hsiao Hsien.
+It is a site-specific sculpture, photo documented on Elephant Hill located in El Sereno, Los Angeles.
 Elephant Hill has been under constantly changing authority in the past years despite efforts to keep it ownerless.

 The white flag can be seen as both a sign of surrender and also of a 'no man's land'.
 The images of the flag are played frame by frame on the slide projector, as it is flying or dragging in the wind against the silhouette of the hill.